LinqLover/sonyx/docs/study/study-design.md

     - *After meeting the sonyx prototype, how promising do you deem the idea of using sounds in programming?* (4PL: very hopeless, rather hopeless, rather promising, very promising)
     - *How convenient did you find the sonyx prototype?* (4PL: very inconvenient, rather inconvenient, rather convenient, very convenient)
     - *How convenient did you find each of the following aspects of the sonyx prototype?* (<var>n</var>x4PL: very inconvenient, rather inconvenient, rather convenient, very convenient)
-      - browser integration, sound configuration, sound watcher
+      - system browser integration, sound configuration, sound monitor
     - *How hard did you find it to get started with the sonyx prototype?* (4PL: very hard, rather hard, rather easy, very easy)
     - *How often would you use a fully developed tool for this approach in your favorite IDE (assuming you were a full-time programmer)?* (5PL: never, at least once per month, at least once per week, at least once per day, at least once per hour)
-  - *Do you have any other thoughts you want to share with us (free text field)?*
+  - *Do you have any other thoughts that you would like to share with us (free text field)?*
 - further questions by participants
   - wanna see a bonus? -> `SonyxDemoContext`